 Digital circuits deliver desired performance because of short transition times and high-clock rates.
 Devices and appliances have better capabilities because of the faster, sequential transfer of signals.
 Constantly increasing signal switching speeds requires another look at controlling the impedance of the transmission lines/PCB traces.

-Because of those factors, PCB designs require strict values and tolerances for traces.
+Because of transmission line factors, PCB designs require strict values and tolerances for traces.
 You should use good PCB design techniques to achieve a 50 Ω impedance at transmission line junctions, component connections, and terminators.
-Matching the impedances throughout the circuit yields a desired low voltage standing wave ratio (VSWR).
-Circuits with a low VSWR transfer the maximum amount of power from the source to the load.
+Matching the impedances (through a matching network) throughout the circuit yields a desired low voltage standing wave ratio (VSWR).
+Circuits with a low VSWR transfer the maximum power from the source to the load.

 Ensure that your designs are working as intended by following design best practices.

 I use careful planning to achieve matched impedances within complex RF circuit designs that have broad operating frequencies.
-Good PCB design software enables me to work with these complex designs with ease by giving me the tools necessary to succeed and having an intuitive interface in which to use them.
+Good PCB design software enables me to work with these complex designs (and results, with a smith chart) with ease by giving me the tools necessary to succeed and having an intuitive interface in which to use them.